 • Have built up enough reckonable residence in Ireland

-Process for How to Get Irish Citizenship
+How to Apply for Irish Citizenship

 If you were born outside of Ireland to a parent who was an Irish citizen at the time of your birth or you have an Irish-born grandparent, your birth must first be entered into the Foreign Births Register.
 The personal documents required are: